grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.compaction-strategy
 [compaction_strategy: <string> | default = "default"]

+# The sorting to use when deciding which compacton jobs should run first for a
-# The compaction priority to use.
-Changing this setting is not supported by the
+# given tenant.
+Changing this setting is not supported by the default compaction
-# default compaction strategy.
+# strategy.
 Supported values are: default, split-and-merge.
-# CLI flag: -compactor.compaction-priority
+# CLI flag: -compactor.compaction-jobs-order
-[compaction_priority: <string> | default = "smallest-range-oldest-blocks-first"]
+[compaction_jobs_order: <string> | default = "smallest-range-oldest-blocks-first"]
 ```

 ### `store_gateway_config`